shawnmcrowley/rag_local/README.md

     sudo update-ca-certificates --fresh

-Download Zscaler’s root cert in der format and convert it to pem (but make sure the extension is .crt.
-Otherwise it won’t work)
+Download Zscaler's root cert in der format and convert it to pem (but make sure the extension is .crt.
+Otherwise it won't work)

     cp <file>.crt /usr/local/share/ca-certificates